simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 - **Vehicle analytics** that identify make, model, color, and distinctive features
 - **Cloud storage** with data retention typically ranging from 30 to 90 days
 - **Hotlist integration** for wanted vehicles or persons of interest

+Flock cameras capture more than just plate numbers.
+They record the make, model, color, body type, and distinguishing features of every vehicle that passes.
+The company markets these as vehicle "fingerprints."
+This means every trip you take is catalogued, even when you have done nothing wrong.

+{{< figure src="deflock-lpr-demo.png" alt="A Flock Safety ALPR camera mounted on a pole demonstrating how the technology captures license plates" caption="A typical ALPR camera installation.
+Image credit: DeFlock.org" link="https://deflock.org/" >}}

 ### How ALPR Technology Works